 Minimalism fails when brands subtract art from design in the pursuit of purity.

 I’ve criticized the competitively minimalist brands for being too artless, not for being too modern.
 As we saw from Louis Vuitton and Apple, a brand benefits from dialing down its adherence to 100-year-old Bauhaus values.
-Only by relinquishing minimalism can Louis Vuitton look artfully hand-crafted (ahem, expensive).
+Only by relinquishing minimalism can Louis Vuitton look artfully hand-crafted (expensive).
 Only by relinquishing minimalism can a brand elicit an emotional reaction from an audience.

 You might remember a Cooper Hewitt study that asked non-designers to vote on whether they preferred popular logos before or after their redesigns in the modern style.
 Michael Bierut writes about the study:

 I was surprised by how often the civilians got it “wrong,” voting enthusiastically for the cartoony old version of the Comedy Central logo, the needlessly fussy and insecure pre-redesign Starbucks, the dated Clarissa Explains It All-era Nickelodeon splat.